Assistant, NSO Corporate & Foundation Relations

 Minimum Skills and/or Knowledge Required:

-The John F. Kennedy Center for the Performing Arts is a world premiere performing arts organization and our nation’s cultural center.
+The John F. Kennedy Center for the Performing Arts is a world premier performing arts organization and our nation’s cultural center.
 Diversity is a critical component of our mission, vision, and values.
 Our staff exhibits a wide variety of perspectives and experiences which enable us to foster and strengthen an environment of diversity and inclusion.

 Click "Apply for this Position" to submit your resume and application.
 If you are already logged in, you may click "Add to my Jobs" to apply using information you have previously submitted.